carlosbkm/mnist_example/README.md

 <h2>Run</h2>

-Once you have tensorflow installed in your machine, just type the following in your terminal and have fun ;-)
+Once you have Tensorflow installed in your machine, just type the following in your terminal and have fun ;-)

 ```bash
 python mnist_example.py